Dairy Free Muffins with Apple and Cinnamon

 - raw sugar, to sprinkle over the top

-Pre-heat oven to 180 °C and grease or line a 12-hole muffin baking tray.
+Pre-heat oven to 180 °C and grease or line a muffin trays (18 holes for medium sized muffins, or 12 holes for larger muffins).

 In a cup or small jug, stir the milk and vinegar together and set aside for a few minutes while you prepare the other ingredients.

-In a large mixing bowl, stir all of the dry ingredients (flour, baking powder, oats, cinnamon, ginger and salt) together until combined.
+In a large mixing bowl, stir all of the dry ingredients (flour, oats, cinnamon, ginger) together until combined.

-Divide the mixture between the 12 muffin holes.
-Top with a sprinkle of raw sugar (optional) and bake for around 20 minutes, or until the muffins are cooked through, fluffy and lightly golden.
+Divide the mixture between the 18 (or 12) muffin holes.
+Top with a sprinkle of raw sugar (optional) and bake for around 12-15 minutes for medium sized muffins, 15-18 minutes for large muffins, or until the muffins are cooked through, fluffy and lightly golden.

 Remove the muffins from the oven and gently place them on a wire rack to cool completely.
-Store in an airtight container at room temperature for around 4 days, or refrigerate or freeze them according to the notes below.
+Handle with care, as they will be soft when fresh from the oven.
 Enjoy!

-1. In order to cook properly and incorporate into the mixture, the diced apple should be cut very finely.
+- In order to cook properly and incorporate into the mixture, the diced apple should be cut into small pieces.

-2. The grated apple will have a lot of liquid.
-You will need to gently squeeze about half of the liquid out of it, without removing it completely.
+- The grated apple will have a lot of liquid.
+Before adding to the muffin mixture, gently squeeze about half of the liquid out of it, without removing it completely.
 It should still feel wet, but not be dripping.